vuejs/vue-test-utils/docs/guides/using-with-typescript.md

 By default, Jest will recursively pick up all files that have a `.spec.js` or `.test.js` extension in the entire project.

-To run test files with a .ts, we need to change the `testRegex` in the config section in the `package.json` file.
+To run test files with a `.ts` extension, we need to change the `testRegex` in the config section in the `package.json` file.

 Add the following to the `jest` field in `package.json`: